aevatarAI/aevatar-workshop/README.md

 > **See the web interface for detailed instructions and scenario descriptions for each demo.**

 - **EventHandlerDemo:** Event-driven GAgent collaboration.
 Optionally enter a greeting, run the demo, and check Host Log for details.
 - **MultiGAgentDemo:** Multi-agent number guessing game.
-Alice picks a number (default 42), Bob guesses.
-Chat and guesses shown in the chat panel.
-You can customize the number in `MultiGAgentDemo.cs`.
+Alice picks a secret number (default 42, you can choose 1-100 in the web UI), Bob guesses.
+Chat and guesses are shown in the chat panel.
+No need to edit code to change the number.
 - **RouterDemo:** AI routing and multi-agent orchestration.
 Requires API key configuration.
 Host Log shows orchestration, Client Log shows the final report.
 - **YourOwnDemo:** Run your own custom demo logic.
 Extend in `YourOwnDemo.cs`.